 The Art of Listening

 Schmoozers and fiddlers put themselves and their classmates at risk.
-So don’t do either and listen closely to your teacher’s instructions.
+So don’t be either and listen closely to your teacher’s instructions.

 Position yourself for success